clstmbrly/Practice-Testing-Area/fpki_hottopic_ms_constraint.md

 * _Yes, this could affect any certificate asserting server authentication._

 ### Option 2
-#### (Greatest potential impact on operations and mission-critical systems)&nbsp;Microsoft continues to distribute the FCPCA (COMMON) Root CA certificate with the server authentication trust bit enabled, but with an added _Domain Constraint_
+#### (Greatest potential impact on operations and mission-critical systems)&nbsp;Microsoft continues to distribute the FCPCA Root CA certificate with the server authentication trust bit enabled, but with an added _Domain Constraint_

 * **Result 1:**&nbsp;&nbsp;With the added _domain constraint_, your users will get errors from Microsoft Edge/IE or Chrome for any FPKI CA-issued, SSL certificate, if it doesn't include a fully qualified domain name: _.gov_, _.us_, _.mil_, or IP address.
 The Microsoft Certificate Trust List (CTL) globally enforces this constraint through the Microsoft Certificate Trust List (CTL).
 Network domain administrators can't modify this constraint.